 - Internet Explorer 9 Stops Working

-- internet explorer has stopped working ie 9
+- why is my internet explorer not working

 - internet stopped working